eltiffster/eLitNotes/ELitNotes.md

 * Twine (as platform)
   * incredibly accessible
   * as close to blank page in above as possible
-  * been incredibly important for marginalized peoples's narratives -- but how to avoid compartmentalizatio and encourage integration?
+  * been incredibly important for marginalized peoples's narratives -- but how to avoid compartmentalization and encourage integration?
   * Porpentine's "Creation Under Capitalism and the Twine Revolution": http://porpentine.tumblr.com/post/36550572972/creation-under-capitalism-and-the-twine-revolution
 * Squinkifier's Quing's Quest: http://squinky.me/2014/09/01/quings-quest-vii-the-death-of-videogames/
 * is embracing the call to code who we want to be?